 Walking round that evening I was really tempted to go and listen to some music.
 Both the Aria Hotel and the Nicholas are just a few minutes from the Lichtenstein Palace which now houses a music conservatoire and concert hall.
 Apparently, there are concerts at least once a day in the evening and often in the afternoon or at lunchtime.
 In the end, in some attempt to avoid the tourist restaurants, I ended up drinking a glass of wine and enjoying a snack in a little wine bar halfway up the hill.

 If the history of post Second World War Prague is fascinating, that of Prague during the Enlightenment is every bit as amazing.
-I was fortunate to spend a morning with Bonita Rhodes, academic historian turned tour guide and founder of Insight Cities runnings tours in Prague and across a portfolio of cities in Europe and America.
+I was fortunate to spend a morning with Bonita Rhoads, an academic historian turned tour guide and founder of Insight Cities runnings tours in Prague and across a portfolio of cities in Europe and America.
 Their ethos is to provide a living history and insight into some of the lesser known parts of the cities where they operate.

 The Four Gardens tour started at the Vrtba Garden, which dates back to 1720.
 With an entrance in Mala Strana, it’s a terraced Baroque walled garden which was built for Jan Joseph, the earl of Vrtba and chancellor of Prague castle.
-Bonita explained that each of the gardens we visited was essentially political statements in their time.
+Bonita explained that each of the gardens we visited was essentially a political statements in its time.

 Then on to see the contrasting space of the Wallenstein Garden, commissioned by Albrecht von Wallenstein, Supreme Commander of the armies of Hapsburg.
 By contrast to the discrete scale of the Vrtba Gardens, Wallenstein is palatial, with albino peacocks, mannerist statues, a massive grotto wall and fountains.
 Everywhere you turn are statues symbolising the immense power of Wallenstein.